Hastings, L. Jane (1928-2024)

 A Mover and Shaker

-The architect's energy, knowledge, and positive outlook attract interest and draw others to share her enthusiasm and to join her in professional and other ventures.
-She has influenced many individuals and helped shape the architecture profession in Seattle and throughout the state and around the world.
+The architect's energy, knowledge, and positive outlook attracted interest and drew others to share her enthusiasm and to join her in professional and other ventures.
+She influenced many individuals and helped shape the architecture profession in Seattle and throughout the state and around the world.
+Jane Hastings died in March 2024, shortly after celebrating her 96th birthday.

 Sources: